-A violinists left hand (right-hand, if s/he’s a leftie) gets a workout as it holds the violin neck while fingering the strings.
+A violinist's left hand (or their right-hand if they're a leftie) gets a workout from holding the violin neck while fingering the strings.
 While there are plenty of exercises out there to support healthy playing, we love this Musician’s Hand Grip Exerciser because it can fit in the instrument case, or a backpack, offering a means to stretch, flex, and strengthen hands and finger muscles on the go.

 8. Mechanical Music Box Set

 This mechanical music box set is a fun, clever, and educational tool for music lovers - both young and old.
 While it comes with a pre-punched strip of music with Happy Birthday, it also comes with three, blank strips and a specialized punching device.
 With those, musicians can “write” (or, should we say, “punch”) their own tunes to be played via the old-fashioned, wind-able, music box.

 What a fun and “real-time” way to practice both music reading and writing skills.
 You can order extra rolls of the sheet music for infinite possibilities.

 Price: $22 for the starter kit (which includes music box and puncher), and $6.50 for extra sets of five, blank strips.

 We guarantee you’ll receive a huge, “Thank You,” if any of these top 8 gifts for string musicians make their way into wrapped bags or boxes this holiday season.
 Happy shopping!